 Care fees annuities costs

 To make provision for potential rises in care costs, you can either include some form of indexation within the annuity (at additional cost) or, if you have a reasonable amount of capital left over after purchasing the plan, you can consider using this to cover potential fee increases.
 It’s always best to obtain fully underwritten quotes whereby medical information is obtained from your GP and your care needs are confirmed by your care home or agency.
-Making decisions about the viability of care fees annuities based on ‘guesstimates’ could mean the wrong decisions are made.
+Making decisions about the viability of care fees annuities based on ‘guesstimates’ could result in a wrong decision.

 Underwritten quotes from the whole market